Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]

 $ Speed (of the price) of an instrument

-Alternate names: "$peed", absolute trailing speed
+Alternate names: "$peed", potential exposure

 For an algorithmic trader, the concept of volatility (standard deviation of log returns) is somehow useful.
 However, a more specific concept can be defined, which is even more easily interpretable in an algorithmic trading context, and also can help better managing risk.
 The concept of "speed" also allows to introduce a "directional" component, which is not present in the volatility concept (volatility is simply the the standard deviation of the log returns).